 Abigail is a queer Franco-American director, writer and performer across theatre and film based in Los Angeles.
 Prior to moving out West, she lived and worked n Chicago (where she met Carolyn), and spent several years back home in Paris, where she trained in Theatre of the Oppressed.
 She is particularly interested in women and queer-driven narratives, as well as creating work that brings more joy and love into the world.

 carolyn defrin, co-founder

 Carolyn is an American artist, researcher and educator living in the UK.
 With an early career in Chicago theatre (where she met Abigail) she is now based in London creating work at the intersection of art and community development.
 Current projects are focused on migration, inter-generational connection and relationships between nature, care and feminism.
-She is very nearly a doctor of philosophy and looks forward to prescribing art relentlessly.
+She is a newly appointed doctor of philosophy and looks forward to prescribing art relentlessly.

 kristina feliciano, creative producer